smarras79/JexpressoHOmesh/README.md

 | [![DOI](https://img.shields.io/badge/article-arXiv:2401.05624-green)](https://doi.org/10.48550/arXiv.2401.05624) |

 # JexpressoHOmesh
-This is a simple package that reads a GMSH grid file (another reader could be added as needed) and adds high-order Legendre-Gauss-Lobatto or Legendre-Gauss nodes for arbitrary order spectral elements.
+This is a simple package that reads any 2D or 3D GMSH grid file (another reader could be added as needed) and adds high-order Legendre-Gauss-Lobatto or Legendre-Gauss nodes for arbitrary order spectral elements.

 <img src="assets/linearToHO.png"
      alt="Markdown icon"